strizhechenko/uuid05/README.md

 Well, it's not really unique (that's why 0.5) and collisions are possible but probability is low and it's probably acceptable.

-The library have zero dependencies and provides you with a class: `UUID05` based on `int` with two additional methods:
+The library have zero dependencies (well, you need python3 and pip) and provides you with `UUID05` class based on `int` with two additional methods:

 - `make()` - sort of constructor.
-- `as_b64() -> str` - alternative representation.
+- `as_b64() -> str` - alternative compact representation.

 **Examples** below explain how it works: